 What to Do When Unsavory Pair Move in on Stepmom’s Cottage?

 It sounds like the deed your stepmom signed created a life estate for her with the property going to you when she dies.
 This means that she has total control over the property in terms of who lives there, but also total responsibility for its maintenance.
-She should be paying the $3,500 a year, not you.
+She should be paying the $3,500 a year in expenses, not you.
 Her failure to make these payments and to do the other necessary maintenance could give you grounds to intervene.
 But it would mean taking your stepmom to court unless you can convince her to give you the necessary control without the court action.

 The bigger picture appears to be that your stepmother is failing and that she is relying on these two unreliable people for care and support.
 People who are competent are entitled to make bad decisions.
-And for your stepmom, the companionship of these people who are taking advantage of her may be very important to her making her decision to take care of them not totally irrational.
+And for your stepmom, the companionship of these people who are taking advantage of her may be very important to her, making her decision to take care of them not totally irrational.
 On the other hand, she may not be seeing things so clearly.
-If you feel that your stepmom is losing her cognitive capacity or is under the undue influence of this pair, you can either report the situation to senior protective services or intervene yourself to seek guardianship or conservatorship.
+If you feel that your stepmom is losing her cognitive capacity or is under the undue influence of this pair, what the freeloaders are doing may well be classified as elder abuse.